-Consistent and correct use of the official Georgia Tech logo conveys collaboration and unity across campus.
-All Georgia Tech communications should feature the official logo in the header or footer of the communication piece.
+Consistent and correct use of official Georgia Tech logos conveys collaboration and unity across campus.
+All Georgia Tech print and digital communications should include an approved, official logo, used in accordance with the guidelines below.

 The primary logo consists of the words Georgia Tech and the Interlocking GT, and is a registered trademark.
 A timeless Institute symbol that is readily recognizable and relatable, the interlocking GT is leveraged as the main visual element and introduces new, modernized typography through the font, DIN Next Slab Pro.